-Vacuuming might not be enough, especially if some food or other items are sticking to surfaces.
 Soda, coffee, and other beverages stick to car seats attracting bugs even after vacuuming.
-As such, you want to wipe all the surfaces clean using a bucket of soapy water and a sponge.
+As such, you want to clean all the surfaces using a bucket of soapy water and a sponge.

-Clean the interior wiping the pedals, dirty car seats, wheel, handbrake, dashboard, among other surfaces.
+Clean the interior by wiping the pedals, dirty car seats, wheel, handbrake, and dashboard, among other surfaces.
 Be sure to clean the trunk too.

 Do Bug Bombs Work?

 Yes, they remove roaches, but many experts advise against using them.
 They’re toxic, flammable, and not as effective as other methods.
-Bug bombs contain an aerosol insecticide which means the chemical is dispersed into the air and settles on car surfaces.
+Bug bombs contain an aerosol insecticide, meaning the chemical is dispersed into the air and settles on car surfaces.

-Although it seems effective, they only add toxic fumes to surfaces.
-What’s more, only a little chemical enters the gaps and crevices where roaches hide.
+Although it seems practical, they only add toxic fumes to surfaces.
+Moreover, only a little chemical enters the gaps and crevices where roaches hide.